 Linux is growing faster than ever.
 As per the latest report, there is a drop in the Windows 10 market share for the first time, and Linux’s market share has improved to 2.87% this month.

 Honestly, this news isn’t a huge surprise.
 Linux has started to take off from 2019 onwards due to several reasons.
-To quickly put it together in a nutshell, Linux is growing due to its reliability, security, better user experience, lesser system resources usage, customization, and the myriad of Linux options available for the user.
+To quickly put it together, Linux is growing due to its reliability, security, better user experience, lesser system resource usage, customization, and the myriad of Linux options available for the user.

-When I say “Linux options,” it’s the number of Linux distros to choose from as per the user’s taste.
-One such distro we are going to review today is Pop!_OS.
-System76, one of the growing Linux hardware computer makers, has unleashed the latest and greatest Pop!_OS 20.04 that is grabbing a lot of attention these days.
+When I say “Linux options,” it’s the number of Linux distros to choose from per the user’s taste.
+One such distro we will review today is Pop!_OS.
+System76, a growing Linux hardware computer maker, has unleashed the latest and greatest Pop!_OS 20.04, which is grabbing a lot of attention these days.

-Derived from Ubuntu, Pop OS Linux distribution uses GNOME as the desktop environment combined with in-house made Pop OS shell, and the core design language they have been implementing is to have a distraction-free desktop.
-I have been using the distro since the release of the 20.04 version in April this year, and I can say for sure that it is a very functional, elegant Linux distribution, just works out of the box, and still remains tweakable.
+Derived from Ubuntu, the Pop OS Linux distribution uses GNOME as the desktop environment combined with an in-house Pop OS shell.
+The core design language they have been implementing is to have a distraction-free desktop.
+I have been using the distro since the release of the 20.04 version in April this year, and I can say it is a very functional, elegant Linux distribution.
+It just works out of the box and remains tweakable.

 Pop!_OS Major Features